 As a senior child, there came this sense of responsibility.
 Paul Onuachu’s Dad and Mum wanted him to be successful and take care of his younger ones.

 They supported his career pursuit and had early hopes that he would make it as a footballer.

-Even though they approved Paul to pursue a football career, there was a backup option – should in case football doesn’t work out.
+Even though they approved Paul to pursue a football career, there was a backup option – should in case football didn’t work out.

 They had planned that young Paul would go learn a work, which would help him become an entrepreneur.